PaddlePaddle/PaddleRS/docs/data/coco_tools_en.md

 ### 3.5 Stat Image Information to Generates json

-Using `json_image2json.py`, you can quickly extract image information according to the file information in `test2017` and the training set json file, and generate the test set json file.
+Using `json_image2json.py`, you can quickly extract image information according to the file information in `test2017` and the training set JSON file, and generate the test set JSON file.

 #### 3.5.1 Command Demonstration